 The main University campus is in the Clifton area of the city and is served well by a number of buses, is within easy walking distance of the Clifton Down train station and easily accessible from the main Bristol Temple Meads station.

 There is very limited parking in the area surrounding the Clifton Campus and no dedicated student parking.
 For further information on transport options please see the comprehensive Student Transport Plan

 The University day nursery accommodates children of students and staff between 3 months and 5 years.
 Spaces are limited but priority is given to student parents.
 You can apply for a place even before you have made a final decision to study with us.
 Visit the University Day Nursery website for further information, fees and an application form.

 In addition to this there are a wide range of other nurseries and childcare providers across the City.
 Bristol City Council's website provides a comprehensive list of these and also offers helpful advice for parents.

 Your timetable will not be available until a few weeks before the start of the academic year.
 Lectures can be scheduled at any time between 8am - 6pm Monday to Friday, except for Wednesday when teaching finishes at 1pm for most courses.

 If you need your timetable early for childcare purposes please email the mature students’ adviser.
-We may be able to provide a rough timetable.

 There is additional funding available for students with a disability in the form of a Disabled Student’s Allowance (DSA).